Government & Ministry in the Early Church (pt2)

 In 1 Tim 3:13 Paul says that ‘those who have served well (as deacons) gain an excellent standing and great assurance in their faith in Christ Jesus.’
 Thus, although the deacon’s function is primarily that of a servant; it should not be seen as being limited to ministry in material affairs.

-The qualifications laid down for deacons and their families by Paul in 1 Tim 3:8-12 are almost identical to those for overseers in the preceding verses (v2-7).
+The qualifications laid down for deacons and their families by Paul in 1 Tim 3:8-12 are almost identical to those for overseers in the preceding verses (1 Tim 3:2-7).
 Essentially, they must be clear in their faith, they and their wives must be of impeccable moral character and their family life should be well-ordered.

 Certain of the requirements for overseers are relaxed, however.
-Overseers could not be recent converts (v6): deacons could be appointed after being proved (v10).
-Overseers had to have teaching ability (v2): deacons were required only to have a sincere, in-depth grasp of their faith (v9).
-Overseers were expected to show hospitality (v2): was it felt that less mature believers might not yet be ready for such invasion of their domestic bliss?
+Overseers could not be recent converts (1 Tim 3:6): deacons could be appointed after being proved (1 Tim 3:10).
+Overseers had to have teaching ability (1 Tim 3:2): deacons were required only to have a sincere, in-depth grasp of their faith (1 Tim 3:9).
+Overseers were expected to show hospitality (1 Tim 3:2): was it felt that less mature believers might not yet be ready for such invasion of their domestic bliss?

 Note that, although most translations of 1 Tim 3:8-12 imply that deacons were always male, Phebe was a woman (Rom 16:1).
-The word translated as 'wife' in vv.11&12 of this passage basically means 'woman' (in the AV, for example, it is translated as 'wife' 92 times and 'woman' 129 times).
-This means, since the possesive 'their' is not actually present in the Greek, that the opening words of v.11 can equally be rendered as, 'Women similarly ...'!
-It is interesting to note that the preceding verses 2-7, which deal with the qualifications for 'overseers' (see 3.4.6) do not include such a comment.
-Which is more probable: that the behaviour of a deacon's wife attracts more attention from Paul than that of an overseer, or that he added this comment because he was mindful of certain lady deacons, such as Phebe?
+The word translated as ‘wife’ in 1 Tim 3:11&12 basically means ‘woman’ (in the AV, for example, it is translated as ‘wife’ 92 times and ‘woman’ 129 times).
+This means, since the possesive ‘their’ is not actually present in the Greek, that the opening words of 1 Tim 3:11 can equally be rendered as, ‘Women similarly …’!
+It is interesting to note that there is no such comment in the preceding verses dealing with ‘overseers’ (1 Tim 3:2-7 – see 5.6).
+Which is more probable: that the behaviour of a deacon’s wife attracts more attention from Paul than that of an overseer, or that he added this comment because he was mindful of certain lady deacons, such as Phebe?